codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 `footer` contains copyright text.

 We also assume that:
 - The `navigation` bar will have dark color background and white text.
-- The `sections` will have nice background images.
+- The `sections` will stand on a nice background.
 - And the `footer` will have dark color background and white text.

 So, our HTML document should look like this: